wdevore/RISC-V-RV32I-MultiCycle/README.md

 - mscratch, Machine Scratch, holds one word of data for temporary storage.
 - mstatus, Machine Status, holds the global interrupt enable, along with a plethora of other state, as Figure 10.4 shows.

+### Interrupts
+We service a single interrupt to completion, this means a Trap handler must complete first before another interrupt is recognized.

+Once we recognize an interrupt, on a falling edge, we don't recognize another edge until the interrupt pending bit (Mip) is cleared.
+This happens as the last step of the MRET instruction.

 Interrupt can be taken if mstatus.MIE=1, mie[N]=1, and mip[N]=1